Hamr (folklore): Shapeshifting

 It was believed that the soul could travel between the body and different forms through so-called "hamr shifts" (hamnskifte).
 In particular, people skilled in witchcraft and sorcery were said to have been able to put themselves in such a state that they could see into other worlds by assuming such a form.
-The different forms could be of an animal like a bear, eagle, falcon, sheep, swan (compare Leda and the Swan), wolf etc. Compare the Swedish expression en ulv i fårahamn, lit. 'a wolf in sheep's hamr', "someone who does not show their true self".
+The different forms could be of an animal like a bear, eagle, falcon, sheep, swan (compare Leda and the Swan), wolf, etc. Compare the Swedish expression en ulv i fårahamn, lit. 'a wolf in sheep's hamr', "someone who does not show their true self".

-When shapeshifted, the user would carry the same properties, abilities and limitations of the chosen hamr.
+When shapeshifted, the user would carry the same properties, abilities, and limitations of the chosen hamr.

 Shapeshifting costume

-Dolon wearing a wolfskin.
+Dolon is wearing a wolfskin.
 Attic red-figure vase, c.
 460 BC.

-A feather hamr (bird hamr) is sometimes depicted as a feathered costume that one wears, such as the case with Freyjas falcon hamr.
-A similar trait could have been present with berserkers and wolfheathens, totem warriors who wore pelts from bear and wolf respectively.
+A feather hamr (bird hamr) is sometimes depicted as a feathered costume that one wears, such as the case with Freyja's falcon hamr.
+A similar trait could have been present with berserkers and wolfheathens, totem warriors who wore pelts from bear and wolf, respectively.
 This belief of associating hamr shapeshifting with a costume is a common element in later Norwegian folklore.